Solid-that-flows picture of glass-forming liquids

 A second loss peak is expected at the frequency corresponding to fast-domain percolation (\fig{fig:alfabeta}(a)).
 Following Gao \textit{et al.} \cite{gao23} we identify this with the ubiquitous Johari-Goldstein (JG) $\beta$ process \cite{joh70}, thereby taking several previous works to their logical consequence \cite{don98,rus00,lon01,ste10,sta13,cic14,yu17,bet18,cap19,cap21,cha22,spi22}.

-A double-percolation picture as the above was proposed already in 1996 by Novikov \textit{et al.}, who discussed percolation of liquid-like and solid-like domains defined by, respectively, the largest and smallest vibrational mean-square displacement \cite{nov96}.
+A double-percolation picture of glass-forming liquids was proposed already in 1996 by Novikov \textit{et al.}, who discussed percolation of liquid-like and solid-like domains defined by the largest and the smallest vibrational mean-square displacement, respectively \cite{nov96}.
 A graphic description refers to the slow-domain percolation cluster as a ``sponge'' through which fast motion is possible \footnote{Walter Kob, personal communication (2023)}.

+While we have here focused on linear-response properties of equilibrium glass-forming liquids, it has been demonstrated in colloidal-glass experiments that percolation also controls glass plastic flow; thus growing clusters of nonaffine deformation percolate at yielding \cite{gho17}.

 The experimental situation is much less clear than the schematic picture of \fig{fig:alfabeta}(a).
-Thus there are only few data for JG $\beta$ relaxation in the equilibrium liquid phase.
-This is because above $T_g$ the $\alpha$ and $\beta$ processes usually interfere, often to the extent that the high-frequency $\alpha$ decay hides the $\beta$ process, which is thereby reduced to an excess wing of the $\alpha$ process \cite{ols98a,sch00b,gui22}.
-Turning now to the $\alpha$ process, an analysis of more than 300 dielectric spectra revealed that the $\alpha$ high-frequency approximate exponent -- identified as the minimum slope in a log-log plot, $\am$ -- is predominantly found to be close to -0.5 (\fig{fig:alfabeta}(b)); $\am$ moreover appears to approach -0.5 as $T\to T_g$ \cite{nie09}.
-Recent light-scattering data confirm this picture \cite{pab21,sid23}, compare \fig{fig:alfabeta}(c); we also note that recent extensive computer simulations find an exponent of -0.38 \cite{sca22}, which is not far from -0.5.
+In fact, there are only few data for JG $\beta$ relaxation in the equilibrium liquid phase.
+This is because above $T_g$ the $\alpha$ and $\beta$ processes usually interfere, often to the extent that the high-frequency $\alpha$ decay hides the $\beta$ process that is reduced to an excess wing of the $\alpha$ process \cite{ols98a,sch00b,gui22}.